AequilibraE/qaequilibrae/docs/source/menus_in_detail/readme.rst

     :alt: aeq menu

 Most screenshots in this section are related to Sioux Falls, a standard example in transportation network algorithm studies.
+Now, you can :ref:`easily create <create_example>` your own Sioux Falls project.

 Here we present an image-based example on a realistic modelling workflow for the beginner modeler out there.
 All the data used here can be downloaded